kundajelab/variant-scorer/README.md

 for the variants using a ChromBPNet model.
 The output is a TSV file containing the scores for each variant.
 Since variants are stored in memory, we also provide `variant_scoring.per_chrom.py` to score variants on a per-chromosome basis, and write the scores per chromosome to file before proceeding to the next chromosome.
-Per-chromosome files can then be merged.
+Per-chromosome files can then be merged automatically using the `--merge` option.

 ### Usage: